ansible-collections/overview/collection_requirements.rst

 Repository management
 =====================

-Every collection MUST have a public SCM repository and releases of the collection MUST be tagged in this repository.
+Every collection MUST have a public git repository and releases of the collection MUST be tagged in this repository.

+We are open to add more SCMs once our tooling supports them.

 Branch name and configuration
 -----------------------------